MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

       - **IP addresses**: Ignore the association of application usage with users.

       - **Users, IP addresses** (default): Monitor associate of application usage by users and IP addresses.
 This option can produce duplicate alerts when a tight correspondence exists between users and IP addresses.

+   The following image shows how to configure application usage filters and the start date for raising usage alerts in the Microsoft Defender portal:

    :::image type="content" source="media/anomaly-apply-to.png" border="false" alt-text="Screenshot that shows how to configure application usage filters and the start date for raising usage alerts.":::